rr1000/ideas/README.md

 Simple job board that includes salaries and remote work.
 Part time and freelance.
 Also include interviews with the companies.

 **Next step**: See how open startups and companies are to doing interviews (videos) and posting them online

+***

+###Help health clinics integrate new technology

+Consult with doctors offices, hospitals, etc. to help them ditch paper work.
+The healthcare industry in general is very resistant to new technology.
+Let's change that.

+**Next step**: Interview doctors offices and secretaries to see how you can automate their workflow.